 Schroth Physical Therapy

-The Schroth method of physical therapy is non-surgical scoliosis treatment that compliments bracing for children or can be used to care for adults with scoliosis.
-Utilizing exercises that are tailored to a patient’s specific curvature, the practice focuses on de-rotation, elongation, and correction of the curve through breathing, rebuilding of muscle symmetry, and posture awareness.
+The Schroth method of physical therapy is a non-operative scoliosis treatment that compliments bracing for children or can be used to care for adults with scoliosis.
+Utilizing exercises that are tailored to a patient’s specific curvature, the practice focuses on de-rotation, elongation, and correction of the curve through breathing, the rebuilding of muscle symmetry, and posture awareness.
 Studies cited by the Scoliosis Research Society indicate some promising results of this type of Physiotherapy Scoliosis Specific Exercise.
 In addition, the National Center for Biotechnology Information as well as the Scoliosis Journal cite research indicating increased muscle endurance and positive effects on quality of life for patients using the Schroth Method.
-Therapists will conduct a comprehensive evaluation, develop a treatment plan, provide hands on therapy, and create a home exercise program for patients.
+Therapists will conduct a comprehensive evaluation, develop a treatment plan, provide hands-on therapy, and create a home exercise program for patients.
 National Scoliosis Center collaborates with area Schroth physical therapists to provide this added non-operative treatment to our patients.

-We have an EOS imaging system in both our Fairfax, Virginia and Baltimore, Maryland offices—this Nobel Prize-winning technology is not limited to just our scoliosis patients, but available to anyone interested in low dose radiation digital X-rays.
-In fact, many orthopedists send non-scoliosis patients to our offices (patients who have other orthopedic conditions) because it offers a unique combination of low dose, bi-planar X-ray with 3D modeling capabilities.
-Learn more
+We have an EOS imaging system in both our Fairfax, Virginia and Baltimore, Maryland offices—this Nobel Prize-winning technology is not limited to just our scoliosis patients, but is available to anyone interested in low-dose radiation digital X-rays.
+In fact, many orthopedists send non-scoliosis patients to our offices (patients who have other orthopedic conditions) because it offers a unique combination of low-dose and bi-planar X-ray capabilities.
+Learn more.